plone/documentation/docs/classic-ui/module-federation.md

 import("./patterns");
 ```

-- Add the module federation plugin in webpack.config.js.
+Next add the module federation plugin in `webpack.config.js`.
 There is a configuration factory `mf_config` which you can use for that.
 Add the following line near the top of the file:

 ```js
 const mf_config = require("@patternslib/dev/webpack/webpack.mf");